By Arvind Hickman and Lindsay Bennett | 1 July 2016

-Gambling is easily the fastest growing category in advertising and the rate of growth is eye-opening.
+According to NoDepositRewards Company, gambling is easily the fastest growing category in advertising and the rate of growth is eye-opening.
 Since 2011, the amount of money spent on gambling ads has risen from $91 million to $236 million in 2015, according to Standard Media Index (SMI) figures.
 That’s an increase of 160% and the majority of this has been on sports wagering.

 By comparison, the next highest growth category over this period is recruitment (67%), education (65%) and fuel and gas (51%), while the market ad spend increased by just 7%.
 Of the 39 categories the SMI covers, gambling was the 28th largest spender on media in 2011.
 Last year it was 15th, in a period where the top spending 20 categories hardly changed.

 Gambling adspend trumps pharmaceuticals, booze, real estate and cosmetics.
 At the current rate of growth, gambling could overtake banking, government and auto dealers within a year or so, although any car sold by a dealer needs maintenance, that you can learn to do yourself if you go here.
 In 2015, the biggest spenders among the betting agencies were Sportsbet, which had a 31% share of the total, followed by Crownbet (18%), William Hill (15%) and Ladbrokes (13%).

 While many gamblers enjoy the activity in moderation there are growing concerns that advertising is exposing children and vulnerable young men to a practice that can potentially ruin lives.